 The Savannah Preserve State Park stretches over ten miles, and has several points of parking and entry.
-In the dozens of times that I’ve parked off of Jensen Beach Blvd, I have seen maybe two other people tops.
+In the dozens of times that I’ve parked off of Jensen Beach Blvd, I have seen maybe two other people here.
 There’s a really great chance you’ll have this gorgeous place to yourself.
 If it’s rained recently, you’re likely to encounter some wet spots along the way, but there are usually dry enough paths through.

 Fires rage, naturally or controlled, every few years, burning old and dead growth and giving life to new seedlings.
 At the Jensen Beach entry a burn had been done not too long ago.
-The pine trees stood dead and blackened, while at their bases new pine trees shot up, all fluffy with baby growth.
+The pine trees stood dead and blackened, while at their bases new pine trees shot up, fluffy with baby growth.

-The wildflowers were thriving too, on the rich charcoal fertilizer left by the fire.
-The delicate beauty of a wildflower among the rough grasses always startles me.
-Another discovery made me so elated my parents laughed at me.
-Sundews, or drosera, are carniverous plants that attract insects and catch them on the sticky substance they release from their leaves.
-I am fascinated by all things tiny and beautiful, and sundews with their otherwordly appearance and fascinating nature enthralled me until my parents had left me on the trail.
+Another discovery elated me and left me crouching in the mud as my parents wandered on.
+Sundews, or drosera, are carnivorous plants that attract insects and catch them on the sticky substance they release from their leaves.
+I am fascinated by all things tiny and beautiful, and sundews with their otherworldly appearance and fascinating nature enthralled me.

 Here, an attractive and naturally planted waterway divides the road from a path that parallels the park.
 There are also pathways into the park from here.
-Malards were wintering in the waterway and we saw a snowy egret and night heron before walking long.
+Mallards were wintering in the waterway and we saw a snowy egret and night heron before walking long.

-Numerous large apple snail shells scattered along the shoreline indicated the presense of a limpkin.
+Numerous large apple snail shells scattered along the shoreline indicated the presence of a limpkin.
 Limpkins eat mollusks, with apple snails dominating their diets.
 They make a strange call like a scream or a wail, not like anything else I’ve ever heard.

 My parents and I disagreed on how so many shells had come to be there.
 My dad argued that the bird waited at the canal for live snails to be swept downstream.
-My mom argued that the bird brought live snails to the canal, to use the shallow fast moving water in some way to clean them.
+My mom argued that the bird brought live snails to the canal, to use the shallow fast-moving water in some way to clean them.